cyberbotics/webots/docs/guide/object-freight.md

 ## IntermodalOfficeContainer

 An intermodal container is a large standardized shipping container, designed and built for intermodal freight transport, meaning these containers can be used across different modes of transport – from ship to rail to truck – without unloading and reloading their cargo.
-This container contains an office.
+An intermodal container with an office room.

 %figure